 Dennis qualified as a Chartered Accountant in 1976 and has since had wide experience working in a number of senior finance roles in international companies in the UK and overseas before retiring in 2013.
 He has been a Trustee for over twenty years for local charities providing services for children and young people.

 Sagar joined ACACIA UK as a trustee in August 2016.
-He is a GP by profession.
-Alongside his medical work he has developed a keen interest in Global Health and Development, working in a number of countries including India, Uganda, Belize and more recently Cambodia where he helped run and further develop a Rural Health Program.
-He intends to continue combining medical practice with his interest in Public Health and community initiatives.
+He is a GP by profession working in south-west London.
+He has developed a keen interest in Global Health and Development, working in a number of countries including India, Uganda, Belize and most recently Cambodia where he helped run a rural health program on household air pollution.
+He enjoys the role GPs play in community health initiatives.